Wyatt Kaldenberg: Early life

-Kaldenberg was born in a working-class Mormon family in a small California town in the Mojave Desert.
-As a teenager he was associated with the Young Socialist Alliance, a Trotskyist organization.
+Wyatt Clay Kaldenberg was born in 1957 in a working-class Mormon family in a small California town in the Mojave Desert.
+The town was all-white.
+He was a member of the New Left for a time; as a teenager he was associated with the Young Socialist Alliance, a Trotskyist organization.
+He received an associate of arts degree from Otero Junior College in 1980.

-Enrolling in a Job Corps training programme in Salt Lake City in the 1970s, Kaldenberg became "aware of racial realities" after having fights with blacks and Muslims.
+Enrolling in a Job Corps training programme in Salt Lake City in the 1970s, Kaldenberg claims he became "aware of racial realities" after having fights with blacks and Muslims.
+After he learned about the Nation of Islam, Kaldenberg desired an equivalent faith for white people, and became involved in Odinism.'
+Despite his conversion to white supremacy, he continued promoting socialist politics; he edited a white supremacist Trotskyist newspaper, called Democratic Socialist: Voice of the New Aryan Left.